Gogu Rădulescu: Wartime desertion and return

 In March or April 1941, Rădulescu found employment at the Institute of Statistics.
 In June, with Antonescu's regime prepared to wage war on the Soviets as an ally of Nazi Germany, Rădulescu was mobilized to serve as a Lieutenant in the Land Forces.
-According to historian Lavinia Betea, on 12 June, he received his orders to prepare for the incoming attack.
-He opted to cross the Prut River into Bessarabia and surrender to the Soviet Border Troops; he managed to do so, but his account of Romanian mobilization was written off by the Soviets as an act of provocation, and he was arrested as a spy.
+According to historian Lavinia Betea, on 12 June, he received his orders to prepare for the incoming attack on the region.
+He opted to cross the Prut River into Bessarabia and surrender to the Soviet Border Troops; he managed to do so, but his account of a Romanian mobilization was written off by the Soviets as an act of provocation, and he was arrested as a spy.
 As the Romanian–German invasion unfolded, Rădulescu was still not credited for his initiative, and instead was dispatched to prisons further inland.
 A record from 1952 contrarily suggests that Rădulescu deserted on 22 or 23 June, which was after the invasion had begun, by surrendering to the Red Army.
 At that junction in his life, Rădulescu noted that he had escaped during the confusion caused by shelling in Coropcăuți, on the Siret River; he had then refused to help the Red Army by performing a suicide mission, and was punished as a result.

 Lieutenant Rădulescu ended up in prison camps for Romanian military captives (specifically, in Siberia), where he remained for almost three years.
 According to his own account of that interval, he volunteered to educate other inmates politically, advancing through their hierarchy from manual laborer to foreman, to camp librarian, and then to camp representative.
 He was again asked to join the war effort, this time as a Soviet partisan, but he claimed that parachuting was physically impossible for him; this caused suspicion that he was malingering.
 While being vetted and allowed to join Ana Pauker's "Moscovite" wing of PCR exiles, Rădulescu volunteered for the Tudor Vladimirescu Division (DTV), which was created as a Red-Army unit for Romanian renegade soldiers, and "was afterwards used for the indoctrination of Romanian prisoners in Soviet camps."
 Some reports suggest that the NKVD actively sought his services as a spy, but do not record whether he was actually recruited.
 Balas notes that his networking and his ability to befriend Soviet officials ensured that he was initially protected inside the PCR (known in 1948–1965 as the Romanian Workers' Party, or PMR), and that he could treat others with a "mordant wit".